 You can see how supply and demand definitely play into the RCI Exchange dynamics.
 So don’t fret about getting the RCI Resorts you want; it just takes some planning!

 That being said, the supply and demand dynamics can also aid in your planning!
-For example, towns with tons of timeshare resorts like Las Vegas, Myrtle Beach, Branson, the Smoky Mountains National Park, and Orlando are regularly available in the system.
+For example, towns with tons of timeshare resorts like Las Vegas, Myrtle Beach, Orlando, the Smoky Mountains National Park, and Branson are regularly available in the system.

-10. Can I use my RCI Membership to Book Vacations for Friends and Family?
+10. Can I Use It to Book Vacations for Friends and Family?

 Yes, you can!
 If you will not be traveling along with them and want to send them on a timeshare vacation, you can book a reservation with your RCI membership and then add their name to it once you purchase a Guest Certificate for $99.